6. Character vectors#

 ## [6] "*Good* datasets are actually hard to find!"

 writeLines is its counterpart.
-There is also an option to read or write parts of files at a time, which we mention in Section 8.3.5.
-Also, cat(..., append=TRUE) can be used to create a text file incrementally.
+There is also an option to read or write parts of files at a time using file connections which we mention in Section 8.3.5.
+Moreover, cat(..., append=TRUE) can be used to create a text file incrementally.

 We have already reviewed a couple of ways to compare strings as a whole.
 For instance, the `==` operator implements elementwise testing: